jlhcrawford/hexl/README.md

 -  The inverse negacyclic number-theoretic transform (NTT), with the following implementations:
    - 1) A default implementation in native C++
    - 2) An AVX512-accelerated implementation
+   - 3) An AVX512-IFMA-accelerated implementation for prime moduli < 50 bits

   The library will automatically choose the best implementation for the given hardware.
-Implementation 2) is most preferred, followed by implementation 1).
+Implementation 3) is most preferred, followed by implementation 2), followed by implementation 1).

 # Build